Enigma Suarez driven by will to win at all costs

 It proved a shrewd move, however, as Asamoah Gyan hit the bar with the resulting penalty, as cameras panned to Suarez, who wheeled away pumping his clenched fists in celebration.

-Four years on and this World Cup will give Suarez an opportunity to continue his stunning season on the game's greatest stage and tip the scales firmly towards the side of the good and away from the bad and the ugly.
+Brazil 2014 gave Suarez an opportunity to continue his stunning season, but once again the scales tipped from the side of the good to that of the bad.

 "This is my best season yet.
-I feel in a very good place, physically and mentally ... personally speaking, I want to continue that mentality throughout the World Cup with Uruguay.
+I feel in a very good place, physically and mentally...personally speaking, I want to continue that mentality throughout the World Cup with Uruguay," he had said.